-- Volunteers who work six or more days in a single season are considered "regular volunteers." - Receive a team member t-shirt; Corner Worker, ASIT, Scoring, or otherwise. - Free entry to the OMRRA Banquet. - A personalized year-end plaque. - · Service patches every five years. - A full non-racing OMRRA membership and free season gate pass the following year.
+- Volunteers who work half or more of the days in a single season are considered "regular volunteers." - Receive a team member t-shirt; Corner Worker, ASIT, Scoring, or otherwise. - Free entry to the OMRRA Banquet. - A personalized year-end plaque. - · Service patches every five years. - A full non-racing OMRRA membership and free season gate pass the following year.
 Regular Volunteers are encouraged to vote in OMRRA elections, on Rules, and to attend the annual General Membership Meeting.